pkarsy/persist_mqtt/README.md

 end

 ```
-The line containing "if !pt.ready()..." does all the magic, basically the function is reexecuted when the variables are ready.
+The line containing "if !pt.ready()..." does the trick, basically the function is reexecuted when the variables are ready.

 ## Usage (Identical with persist)
 ```berry